Does the Human Spirit of Christ exist and what distinguishes it from the Spirit of God?

 Jesus was a Jewish Man

-Jesus did not just “appear” as something, Jesus “existed” as something, he existed as something specific to his nature.
-It is true, Jesus (as all men) did indeed exist before he became human, Jesus existed in the thought, plan or will of God (or as a spirit – that which comes from God and gives life to man), as it is for all men (Ecclesiastes 12:7, Isaiah 42:5, Zechariah 12:1, Jeremiah 1:5; Romans 8:29) (See Also: What Is A Genuine Human?).
-Jesus physical existence was just like you and I. It was not that of an angel with wings or a god with man-like features, Jesus existed as a real man, (John 8:40; Acts 2:22).
+Jesus did not just “appear” as something, Jesus “existed” as something, and he existed as something specific to his nature.
+It is true, Jesus (like all men) did indeed exist before he became human, Jesus existed in the thought, plan, or will of God (or as a spirit – that which comes from God and gives life to man), as it is for all men (Ecclesiastes 12:7, Isaiah 42:5, Zechariah 12:1, Jeremiah 1:5; Romans 8:29) (See Also: What Is A Genuine Human?).
+Jesus’ physical existence was just like you and I. It was not that of an angel with wings or a god with man-like features, Jesus existed as a real man, (John 8:40; Acts 2:22).
 Jesus did not just materialize out of thin air (abilities inherent with that of angels and God), Jesus was “birthed” into existence as a human being (God and angels are not birthed into existence), he was not birthed into existence as “part-man” and “part-God”, nor any other combination of the two.
 What made Jesus human was the “human embryo” from which his human life began.
 This human embryo (Jesus) came from a “woman”, which is the female gender of the “human” species (in the bible human beings are referred to as “man”, “flesh” or “dust” of the earth) which nourished it and birthed it into existence.
-Jesus mother (Mary) was a Jewish woman thus by nature Jesus was a Jewish man.
+Jesus’ mother (Mary) was a Jewish woman thus by nature Jesus was a Jewish man.
 What made Jesus a Jew was his bloodline, his lineage, that which came from David (2 Timothy 2:8; Revelation 22:16); in other words, the blood that flowed through Mary flowed through the veins of her baby (Jesus) while he was developing within her body.